~ an essay on the anime film Perfect Blue (1997). Perfect Blue – or – We Made A Wretched World Where Beautiful Women Want To Kill Us.

 One begins to see that this space of infinite pressure is no place for a person to stay sane within.

 And of course, none of this need be felt consciously, or be intellectually understood, by the subject of its effects.
-The work upon Mima is done unconsciously, over time by actions unto them by their managers, directors, and fans — their controllers — and inactions unto themselves concerning their true hopes and dreams.
+The work upon Mima is done unconsciously, over time by actions unto her by their managers, directors, and fans — her controllers — and inactions unto herself concerning her true hopes and dreams.
 The exploitation builds and builds, steadily fraying inhibitions, shaping repressions and feeding dormant rages, all leading toward some kind of snap.

 Midway through the film, after Mima scores her first regular acting role in a detective TV serial titled ‘Double Bind’ – a truly hopeful occurrence for her career’s aspirations – two major moments follow it up within the narrative.

 One, she is replaced within CHAM! by another young woman that vaguely looks like her, and their latest song places higher on the charts than they ever did.
 Mima is invited to take part in the celebration party, and it dawns upon her, albeit subtly, that she’s been easily replaced in the role her entire identity was formerly dependent upon.

 Two, she earns a more prominent role within ‘Double Bind’ but only by her character’s resulting transformation from being raped.
 Her managers dispute the shocking change in the script, Rumi strongly so and Tadokoro only lukewarmly.
 Even though it will mean more of Mima within the production, they don’t want to subject young Mima to such a disturbing performance.
 It is Mima who, despite indecision, ultimately agrees to do the scene.
 She does so against Rumi’s demands they get the story changed because it will “ruin her reputation.”
 Mima overrules her, speaking from the standpoint that she is an actress now and ‘must do what needs to be done’ for that title to be warranted.